blastbeng/FlipperZeroScripts/README.md

 **generate_subghz_playlists.sh**

-    Generates .txt playlist under /subghz/playlists folder (to be used with the sub playlist plugin installed by default on RogueMaster Firmware).
+    Generates .txt playlist under /subghz/playlists folder to be used with the sub playlist plugin installed by default on RogueMaster Firmware.

     Remember to change the DIR variable value inside the script to match your mounted microSD.